WWPCA/IeltsPrep/IELTS_AI_PREP_GDPR_COMPLIANCE_FRAMEWORK.md

 ## Executive Summary

-This document outlines the comprehensive GDPR compliance framework implemented in the IELTS AI Prep application.
+This document outlines the comprehensive GDPR compliance framework implemented in IELTS GenAI Prep, featuring TrueScore® and Elaris® - the world's ONLY GenAI assessor tools for IELTS test preparation.
 The platform has been designed with privacy and data protection as core principles, ensuring compliance with the General Data Protection Regulation (GDPR) from day one.

-While the application is currently restricted from EU/UK markets, this GDPR framework provides a solid foundation for potential future expansion and demonstrates our commitment to best practices in data protection globally.
+This GDPR framework demonstrates our commitment to best practices in data protection globally and provides robust privacy protections for all users regardless of their location.

 ## Table of Contents